 If the veteran is deceased, the surviving spouse may be eligible for Aid and Attendance as long as the veteran met the military guidelines and the spouse meets the medical and net worth guidelines.
 A surviving spouse must also have been married to the veteran at the time of the veteran’s death and married for at least one year.
 In most circumstances, the spouse is only eligible if he/she has not remarried.

 In order to qualify for the Aid and Attendance benefit, the veteran must have served in active duty for at least ninety (90) days in one of the armed forces.
 This would be the Marines, Army, Navy, Air Force or the Coast Guard.
-If the veteran was in the Reserves, he/she will not qualify.
+If the veteran was in the Reserves, and did not serve active duty during a wartime, he/she will not qualify.

 Getting help with the VA Aid and Attendance application

 The VA application process can be daunting for many.
 We do not recommend navigating the paperwork alone.
-If you or your loved one chooses to use your Aid and Attendance funds for veterans’ home care, please call us.
+If you or your loved one chooses to use your Aid and Attendance funds primarily for veterans’ home care, please call us.
 We never charge for help with the VA application.
+If we're unable to help you, we can refer you to a veteran service officer for free assistance.

 Through our unique VetAssist® Program, we can help you get home care started soon, before VA funding arrives.
-Call Veterans Home Care® to learn more: 888-314-6075 or email us at email@example.com.
+Check your eligibility online or call Veterans Home Care® to learn more: 888-314-6075 or email us at email@example.com.